 - More on what causes damp, mould and condensation, and how you can help prevent it occurring

-Although our bodies benefit from sunlight, too much exposure to the sun’s rays can damage the skin and cause burning.
-Our bodies can become overheated during high temperatures which can lead to health problems, so we all need to ensure that we properly protect ourselves during these conditions.
+Although our bodies benefit from sunlight, too much exposure to the sun's rays can damage the skin and cause burning.
+Our bodies can become overheated during hot weather, which can lead to health problems, so we all need to ensure that we properly protect ourselves during these conditions.